wjw1758548031/pv-docs-site/docs/petority/features/live-tracking.md

 title: LIVE Tracking
 ---

-# Real-time Location Tracking and Monitoring with Petority
+# Real-time Location Tracking and Monitoring
 Petority provides advanced real-time location tracking and monitoring features to ensure the safety and well-being of your beloved pets.

+![MAP](/img/logo.svg)

 With this functionality, you can keep a close eye on your pets' whereabouts and activities, making sure they are always safe and accounted for.

-![MAP](/img/logo.svg)

 ## How to Use:
 + Log in to the **Petority** App: